 But you should understand that a duck’s egg production varies tremendously depending on genetics (breed and hatchery) and management.1 This means that you significantly contribute to your bird’s supply of eggs from the moment you buy it to how well you care for it.

 Keep reading to understand what to expect about duck egg production and how to improve the egg supply.

 How Often Do Ducks Lay Eggs?

 Ducks begin producing eggs at 4-7 months or 16-28 weeks when they are mature and old enough to lay.
-However, some smaller breeds like bantams can lay earlier, at around four months, while heavier duck breeds like Muscovies begin much later when they are about six months.
+However, some smaller breeds like bantams can lay earlier, at around 4 months, while heavier duck breeds like Muscovies begin much later when they are about 6 months.

 Wild ducks start laying during spring, which is typically the beginning of the breeding season.
 However, domesticated ducks like Mallards lay seasonally and often begin producing eggs in spring regardless of their ages.

-Nesting waterfowls produce an egg every 24 to 48 hours, with ducks and geese laying one egg per day while swans produce one egg every two days.
+Nesting waterfowls produce an egg every 24 to 48 hours, with ducks and geese laying one egg per day while swans produce one egg every 2 days.
 However, how often a duck lays eggs depends on the species.
-Generally, ducks can produce a clutch size (a full set of eggs a single female lays) that ranges from three to twelve eggs, laid at an interval of one to two days.
+Generally, ducks can produce a clutch size (a full set of eggs a single female lays) that ranges from 3 to 12 eggs, laid at an interval of 1 to 2 days.